Skip to content

 playback_execution_monitor

-• Progress bar shows test execution progress.
-This is just an estimate (number of actions executed compared to previous number of actions)
+• The progress bar shows test execution progress.
+This is an estimate (based on the number of actions executed relative to the total estimated actions).

-• Passed:, Failed:, Unresolved: - number of actions with corresponding execution status.
+• Passed:, Failed:, Unresolved: - Number of actions with the corresponding execution status.

-• Pause - hold test execution until another press of the same button.
+• Pause - Holds test execution until the button is pressed again.

-• Hide - hide execution monitor itself.
-The monitor can be turned off at all in the Options dialog.
+• Hide - Hides the execution monitor.
+The monitor can be permanently disabled in the Options dialog.

 See Also